Skip to the content

 Australian Government LogoGrantConnect

-The 2024 NAIDOC Local Grants contribute to the cost of activities and events being held during National NAIDOC Week 2024 (7 - 14 July) that celebrate First Nations’ histories, cultures, achievements and continuing contributions to our country and Australian society.
-Activities and events should align with the 2024 NAIDOC Week Theme Keep the Fire Burning: Blak, Loud & Proud.
+The NAIDOC Local Grants provide a co-contribution to the cost of activities and events being held around National NAIDOC Week (6 to 13 July 2025) that celebrate Aboriginal and Torres Strait Islander histories, cultures, achievements and continuing contributions to our country and Australian society.
+Activities and events should align with the annual National NAIDOC Week theme The Next Generation: Strength, Vision & Legacy.

-This grant opportunity provides funding to First Nations communities and organisations to contribute to the costs of local and regional NAIDOC Week activities across Australia.
+This grant opportunity provides funding to Aboriginal and Torres Strait Islander communities and organisations to contribute to the costs of local and regional NAIDOC Week activities across Australia.

 Queensland Government